b0n3sh/lil_music/README.md

 	* It comes with a `requeriments.txt`
 * It uses Google's Oauth token system for authentification.
 ## Usage.
-First of all you have to create a Google's Oauth token so you can log in without having to store plain text in your computer.
+First of all, you have to create a Google's Oauth token so you can log in without having to store plain text in your computer.

 For that, just open a python terminal:
 ```